 Working at CHRCL

 President and Executive Director of the Center for Human Rights and Constitutional Law and its Casa Libre/Freedom House program.
-Mr. Schey oversees implementation of the policies and programs of CHRCL and Casa Libre as well as all litigation of the1997 Flores Settlement Agreement.
+Mr. Schey oversees the implementation of the policies and programs of CHRCL and Casa Libre as well as all litigation of the1997 Flores Settlement Agreement.

 Mary Jane Hunter

 Paralegal at the Center for Human Rights and Constitutional Law.
 Ms. Hunter supports the Staff Attorneys and the Executive Director in legal and administrative matters.
 She manages all social media, website, and fundraising materials.
 Prior to working at CHRCL she worked at Los Angeles County Public Defenders and Disability Rights Legal Center.
 Ms. Hunter received her ABA-approved paralegal certificate from UCLA.

 Peter Schey, Esq.